Skip to contents

 df <- read_csv("my-table.csv")

-Keep working copies of your data frame handy so you can re-run these steps whenever the source data changes.
+Keep a working copy of your data frame handy so you can re-run these steps whenever the source data changes.

 2) Build a starter column dictionary